Moving With Children:

 Florida laws determine when a custodial parent may relocate to another part of Florida, move out of state, or even to another country with the child.
 In order to move more than 50 miles from your current residence, Florida child custody and relocation laws normally require court approval or permission from the other parent of the child.

 Perhaps you wish to move out of your current jurisdiction.
-The Kramer Law Firm will explain all of your legal options for your unique situation, and assist you with a proper filing of your notice of intent to relocate.
+The New Future Divorce & Family Law Firm will explain all of your legal options for your unique situation, and assist you with a proper filing of your notice of intent to relocate.

 You may want to stop your ex-spouse from moving more than 50 miles away with your child.
 There may be legal ways to stop the person from moving.
 We will fight to make sure you receive proper protection.